 During the Meiji Restoration, beginning in 1868, the Japanese government destroyed all of the known Fuke Sect temples in an attempt to rid Japan of Buddhism, and banned komusō monks from practicing.
 Later in the Meiji Period the Japanese government agreed to allow the use of the shakuhachi as a secular instrument, and eventually, as Buddhism was again allowed to be practiced, the playing of honkyoku reemerged.
 Fortunately, many honkyoku survived and have been passed down through various temple lineages and collections.
-Unfortunately, emphasis on suizen has declined while western musical concepts and technical virtuosity has increased in value.

 Today there are a number of different shakuhachi schools or styles, each with their own collection of honkyoku.
 Some honkyoku are played in more than one school, and in these cases there are often some modifications to the compositions and the way they are played.
 Rather than duplicate what is already online, you can find a list of the different styles and the honkyoku they use here.